Armagh beat Galway to win group as Tyrone survive

 However, Armagh held the advantage for the fifth time in the contest as the impressive Andrew Murnin, Conor Turbitt and Stefan Campbell scored after the restart and while Galway led with two minutes of normal time remaining, defender Aidan Forker's second point of the match got them on terms before Grugan hit the winner after referee Joe McQuillan awarded the softest of frees for a challenge by Peter Cooke on Murnin.

-A reckless challenge by the previously superb Aaron McKay then gave Shane Walsh the chance to fire a last-kick equalising free from distance but the All-Star's kick was well off target in the windy conditions.
+A reckless challenge by the previously superb Aaron McKay then gave Shane Walsh the chance to fire a last-kick equalising free from distance which would have seen the Tribesmen topping Group Two but the All-Star's kick was well off target in the windy conditions.

 With Galway missing the attacking thrust of injured Damien Comer, the Tribesmen struggled to break through Armagh's defensive line during the contest.

-There was no more than a point between the sides in the opening 28 minutes before defender Sean Kelly burst through the centre of the Armagh defence before coolly finishing past Ethan Rafferty.
+There was no more than a point between the sides in the opening 28 minutes before defender Kelly burst through the centre of the Armagh defence and coolly finished past Ethan Rafferty.

 Armagh had been forewarned as a Kelly charge two minutes earlier had yielded a penalty, which Walsh failed to convert as Rafferty, who had been unable to stop any of the Tribesmen's spot-kicks in last summer's All-Ireland quarter-final penalty shootout, grasped the Kilmacud star's poorly-struck effort.